ukhsa-collaboration/snapperdb/README.md

 *ad_cutoff* is the proportion of the majority variant below which a position is ignored

-*average_depth_cutoff* is the average coverage accross the genome, samples with coverage below this will be ignored.
+*average_depth_cutoff* is the average coverage across the genome, samples with coverage below this will be ignored.

 The default home for the configs is in
 ```
 /$PATH/snapperdb/user_configs
 ```